ayisharizwi/Prodigy_cs_02/README.md

    - `key2` is subtracted from the pixel values.
    - The image is XORed again with `key1` to retrieve the original image.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or issues, please feel free to submit a pull request or open an issue on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-You can customize this README according to your project details and any additional information you'd like to include.